survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ### Enforcing Order

-Even though it would be possible to develop an arbitrary configuration using the rule above, it can be convenient to be able to force certain rules to be applied before or after regular ones.
+Even though it would be possible to develop an arbitrary configuration using the rule above, it can be convenient to be able to force specific rules to be applied before or after regular ones.
 The `enforce` field can come in handy here.
 It can be set to either `pre` or `post` to push processing either before or after other loaders.

-Linting is a good example as the build should fail before it does anything else.
+Linting is a good example because the build should fail before it does anything else.
 Using `enforce: "post"` is rarer and it would imply you want to perform a check against the built source.
 Performing analysis against the built source is one potential example.

 {pagebreak}